-GWP{CH4} Global warming potential of methane valid for the relevant commitment period
+GWPCH4 Global warming potential of methane valid for the relevant commitment period

-Where reliable and accurate national data on fugitive CH_4 emissions associated with the production, and in case of natural gas, the transportation and distribution of the fuels is available, project participants should use this data to determine average emission factors by dividing the total quantity of CH_4 emissions by the quantity of fuel produced or supplied respectively.
+Where reliable and accurate national data on fugitive $CH_4$ emissions associated with the production, and in case of natural gas, the transportation and distribution of the fuels is available, project participants should use this data to determine average emission factors by dividing the total quantity of $CH_4$ emissions by the quantity of fuel produced or supplied respectively.
 Where such data is not available, project participants may use the default values provided in Table 2 below.
+In this case, the natural gas emission factor for the location of the project should be used, except in cases where it can be shown that the relevant system element (gas production and/or processing/transmission/distribution) is predominantly of recent vintage and built and operated to international standards, in which case the US/Canada values may be used.

-Note that the emission factor for fugitive upstream emissions for natural gas ($EF{NG,upstream,CH4}$) should include fugitive emissions from production, processing, transport and distribution of natural gas, as indicated in the Table 2 below.
+Note that the emission factor for fugitive upstream emissions for natural gas ( $EF{NG,upstream,CH4}$ ) should include fugitive emissions from production, processing, transport and distribution of natural gas, as indicated in the Table 2 below.
 Note further that in case of coal the emission factor is provided based on a mass unit and needs to be converted in an energy unit, taking into account the net calorific value of the coal.